 You can obtain a copy of your credit report through AnnualCreditReport.com for free once a year from each of the main credit bureaus.
 Alternatively, various providers offer access to your full credit report more frequently for a fee.
 If you have been denied credit or services based on your credit report, you have the right to know, and the entity denying you must provide a letter indicating which credit reporting agency provided the data.
 With this letter, you can request a copy of your report in writing from the agency.

 The definition of a good credit score depends on the scoring model used and the purpose for which you need the credit score.
 Equifax, for example, considers a credit score of 670 or higher as good or better.

 How to Get a Good Credit Score

-You can build or improve your credit score by using credit responsibly.
-That means keeping your credit utilization low and making payments in a timely manner.
-Ensure that you’re working with lenders who are reporting to the credit bureaus so that you get the benefit of those timely payments.
-You may also want to check your credit regularly and dispute any inaccurate negative information with the credit bureaus in writing.
+Building or improving your credit score involves responsible credit use.
+Keep your credit utilization low and make payments in a timely manner.
+Ensure that your lenders report your timely payments to credit bureaus.
+Regularly checking your credit and disputing any inaccurate negative information with credit bureaus can also be beneficial.

-How to Bypass a Full Credit Check When You Apply for a Loan
+How to Bypass a Full Credit Check When Applying for a Loan